Realistic Cost of a Jordan Family Road Trip over Easter (With a School-Age Child)

 Grand Hotel Tala Bay Aqaba beach resort

-One higher-end Dead Sea resort (£150/night – higher end as we wanted access to the mud pits and dead sea beaches)
+One higher‑end Dead Sea resort (around £150/night) for direct access to the mud flats and beach

-For a multi-location road trip with breakfast included every morning, this is very reasonable.
+For a multi‑stop road trip, with breakfast included most mornings and no compromise on location, this felt very reasonable.

 Car Hire: £226